Problems We Identified

 Both of these site maps are somewhat simplified.
 They don’t reflect the number of pages in each section, but show the change to the page hierarchy.

 I developed twelve different navigational schemes, before we landed on the one we selected.
 Most of them we reviewed internally and discarded.
-We showed maybe five or six version to Empower.
+We showed maybe five or six to Empower.

 the new individuals mega menu